Police K9 helps bust Kansas man after traffic stop - NewsBreak

 Police K9 helps bust Kansas man after traffic stop

 MORRIS COUNTY —Law enforcement authorities are investigating a Kansas man on numerous charges after a traffic stop.
-Just after 11:30p.m....hutchpost.com
+Just after 11:30p.m....greatbendpost.com

 MORRIS COUNTY —Law enforcement authorities are investigating a Kansas man on numerous charges after a traffic stop.
-Just after 11:30p.m....hutchpost.com
+Just after 11:30p.m....greatbendpost.com

 Comments / 0